 AddDrinkCommand

-comprises of the drink to be added, which is an instance of Drink
+stores the drink to be added, represented as a Drink

 Upon execution, AddDrinkCommand